umonaca/obplatform/docs/index.rst

 -  2021-11-18: Release 0.1.3
 -  2021-11-19: Release 0.1.4, fixed a minor issue with Python 3.10.0
+-  2021-11-23: Release 1.0.0

+   -  Breaking changes:

+      -  Behavior type (query field) “Occupancy” has been renamed to “Occupancy_Measurement” to keep the name consistent.
+The example above has been changed accordingly.
+The server will reject query field “Occupancy”.

+   -  Added endpoint to check backend server health
+   -  Added endpoint to query available behavior types based on Study IDs

 TODO
 ----

 -  Add function to query available studies based on (behaviors, countries, cities, (building type + room type))
--  Add function to query available behavior types based on study ids
--  Auto detect and convert behavior type inputs to correct query parameters for web API
--  Fix naming inconsistencies on the server side (Occupancy Presence on the website, Occupancy_Measurement in file name, Occupancy in API key field)

 API Reference
 -------------